 At the core, Dra.
 Rocio’s work is about healing from humanity’s collective shadow, colonization.
-She deeply believes in dismantling the white colonial capitalist patriarchy as she believes it is these very systems that have made us unwell.
-She believes that this work begins with self in decolonizing the mind to unlearn harmful colonial programming because it is people that uphold systems.
+She deeply believes in dismantling the white colonial capitalist patriarchy, as she believes it is these very systems that have made us unwell.
+She believes that this work begins with self (in decolonizing the mind to unlearn harmful colonial programming), because it is people that uphold systems.
 Her work can be described as decolonial healing and decolonial shadow work, as it addresses layers at both the conscious and unconscious levels.
 Dra.
-Rocio offers teachings and facilitates healing to all peoples that believe a better world is possible and feel called to doing their part to co-create it.
+Rocio offers teachings and facilitates healing to all peoples that believe a better world is possible, and feel called to contribute their part to this new world vision.